 THE REAL DEAL

 Pete feels that he is at his best when he can do a 50:50 song:story set.
 The two forms go well together and give a unique view of the English folk tradition.
 A little delving (and not very deep) soon reveals that most of the old singers also told stories.
-If you’re lucky and the environment is right Pete could also put in a dance or two as well!

 This is the ideal choice for a non-specialist event.
 The general public really warm to and appreciate the mix of song and story.